RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 15. At `Slot Illumination`, we recommend you set the disc light to `Dim` or `Bright`, but this is optional.
 16. Finally, go to the `Internet` section, then `User Agreements` or `Agreement/Contact`, then `Yes`.
 Please read through this.

-If it shows `WiiConnect24 and Wii Shop Channel service is not currently being offered in your country` while trying to accept the user agreement, go to Wii Settings -> Last Page -> Country and change it to United Kingdom or United States.
-You will get this error when using a country that we don't support.
-Contact us at [support@riiconnect24.net](mailto:support@riiconnect24.net) if you need more help.
-{: .notice--warning}

 [Continue to Wiimmfi](wiimmfi)<br>
 Wiimmfi lets you play games online after the discontinuation of Nintendo Wi-Fi Connection.
 This is optional to install.